hAbd0u/legal-dcotrine-challange/README.md

 ## Code of Conduct

-This project has adopted the [Open Source Code of Conduct](https://opensource.guide/code-of-conduct/).
-For more information see the [Code of Conduct FAQ](https://opensource.guide/code-of-conduct/faq/).
+This project has adopted the [Open Source Code of Conduct](https://opensource.guide/code-of-conduct/), for more information see the [Code of Conduct FAQ](https://opensource.guide/code-of-conduct/faq/).

 ## Authors and contributors
 - [BELADEL ILYES ABDELRAZAK](https://github.com/hAbd0u)